'Lazy girl job': Internet's newest workplace trend hits back at hustle culture

 So, what are these so-called ‘lazy girl jobs’?

-According to Judge, some jobs can include “non-technical roles at tech companies that pay between $60,000 and $80,000 a year”.
+According to Judge, some jobs can include “non-technical roles at tech companies that pay between $60,000 (INR 49 lakh approx.) and $80,000 (INR 65 lakh approx.) a year”.
 These jobs may offer workers equity in a firm, apart from working in remote settings with flexible hours.
 Such jobs cover the basic costs of living and balance work with household/ childcare tasks.
 Marketing associate, account manager, or customer success manager roles fit the bill for ‘lazy girl jobs,’ according to Judge.

 The latest trend comes as a follow-up to the popular ‘quiet quitting’ approach.
 The workplace phenomenon happens when employees stop taking the initiative or clinching opportunities in favour of doing the bare minimum.
 It’s a silent attempt to express that they’re maxed out.